 - Students from all levels are welcome to apply.
 Preference may be given to levels II and III students

-*IMPORTANT NOTE FOR STUDENTS IN COMBINED HONOURS PROGRAMS WITH SOCIAL SCIENCES:
+*IMPORTANT NOTE FOR STUDENTS IN COMBINED PROGRAMS WITH SOCIAL SCIENCES:

 Students in a combined program with Social Sciences must apply to the faculty to which their potential supervisor belongs (e.g. if a student is in Honours History & Political Science, and their potential supervisor is a member of Political Science, they must apply through and follow the guidelines from Social Sciences).
-Social Sciences has an earlier application date, so be sure to take note of this.
+Social Sciences has an earlier deadline to apply.

 How to Apply